Solution when C drive is full in Windows 10/11/server

 Symptom of C drive full

-Windows XP and Server 2003/2008, if system C drive becomes full, it displays the low disk space warning at bottom right corner – “You are running out of disk space on Local Disk (C:).
+In both Windows PC and Server, when system C drive becomes full, you may receive “Low Disk Space” warning at bottom right corner – “You are running out of disk space on Local Disk (C:).
 To free space on this drive by deleting old or unnecessary files, click here.”

-Whenever you see the Low Disk Space warning or C drive red bar, you should try to solve this problem as fast as possible, because it causes many issue in this situation.
+Whenever you see the Low Disk Space warning or C drive is showing red, you should try to solve this problem as fast as possible, because it causes many issue in this situation.

 What happens if C drive is full?